ytsaurus/ytsaurus/yt/docs/en/_includes/api/js-wrapper.md

 ## Connection and use

-The library is written in CommonJS style: you can use it in a node or bundle dependencies with Webpack.
+The library is written in CommonJS style: you can use it in a Node.js app or bundle dependencies with Webpack.

 ```javascript
     const yt = require('@ytsaurus/javascript-wrapper')()